Responsibility marks and hallmarks

 Do you import goods made of precious metal from EU/EEA countries?

 The manufacturer of the item must be identifiable, and you must be able to document that the mark has been placed on the item in a legal manner.
-Before an item is put up for sale, you, as an importer or retailer of the items, must notify the Swedish Regulatory Agency with information and documentation of the stamping.
+Before an item is put up for sale, you, as an importer or retailer of the items, must notify the Norwegian Regulatory Agency with information and documentation of the stamping.
 It is Justerveseten that controls goods made of precious metal.
 You will find more information and a contact person on Justervesenet's pages.

 Do you import goods made of precious metal from countries outside the EU/EEA?